Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 ### How to troubleshoot vim and plugins

-I used to spend hours and days or even weeks to find out the reason of an issue but now It takes no more than 30 minutes after I learned the things that I'll introduce here.
+I used to spend hours and days to find out the reason for an issue but now It usually takes no more than 30 minutes after I learned the things that I'll introduce here.

-Knowing how to fix vim issues is the key to utilizing vim to its full power.
-I used to keep my plugin list lean to avoid randomly happening errors and slowness.
-I often didn't know where I should start to troubleshoot a problem.
+Knowing how to fix issues is the key to utilizing vim to its full power, which can be applied to any other technologies.
+I used to keep my plugin list lean to avoid randomly happening errors and slowness; I often didn't know where I should start to troubleshoot a problem.

 For the past few months, I've tried tens of plugins and faced loads of issues.
-It sometimes took a few weeks to resolve an issue.
+It sometimes took a few weeks to resolve.

-Vim plugins are powerful since they can directly control vim without having to reside in a sandbox or a container but due to this, it could be incredibly hard to debug an issue since a problem often doesn't provide any clue.
+Vim plugins are powerful since they can control vim without having to reside in a sandbox or container, but this makes it harder to debug an issue.

 #### Showing error messages with `:message`

-The first thing you should do when you face an issue is to read error messages carefully.
-But an error message could quickly disappear when you do some actions.
+The first thing you should do when you face an issue is to read error messages carefully, but an error message could quickly disappear when you do some actions.
 You can use the `:message` command to bring the message back.

-But, it's not possible to easily copy the message or have it open while troubleshooting.
+However, it's not possible to easily copy the message or have it open while troubleshooting.
 With this function, you can load messages into a buffer ([source wiki](https://vim.fandom.com/wiki/Append_output_of_an_external_command)).

 ```vim
 function!
 TabMessage(cmd)